grassrootza/grassroot-platform/README.md

 ** Note that the initial deployment will take between 10 - 20 min to download all the libraries dependencies.
 Subsequent deployments/buildings should take around 5 min as it just build and boot the jar files.

+** If you are having issues with running your Docker project, some of the following commands may help, use with care.

+docker system prune                #Remove all stopped containers, unused volumes and unused images docker kill $(docker ps -q);       #Stop all the containers docker rm $(docker ps -a -q);      #Remove all containers docker rmi $(docker images -q -a)  #Remove all images

 ### AWS Deployment using Beanstalk and Docker ###